Understanding the Role of High Court Enforcement Officers in the UK

 High Court enforcement officers are not permitted to take ‘tools of the trade’ worth up to £1,350 in value.
 These are the tools and equipment used in your trade or profession.
 Any equipment exceeding this value can be seized.

 If the business is a limited company, a High Court enforcement officer can only take items that belong to the company and not goods that are leased or on hire-purchase agreements.
 A director won’t be pursued personally unless they have signed a personal guarantee for the debt that’s being enforced.

-- You did not know about the judgement (from example if you changed address); and
+- You did not know about the judgement (for example, if you changed address); and

 - You have a reasonable prospect of success at defending the original claim

-To apply to have a High Court Writ set aside, you must download and complete form N244 from the HM Court Service website, make a witness statement and send it to the High Court in London.
+To apply for a High Court Writ set aside, you must download and complete form N244 from the HM Court Service website, make a witness statement and send it to the High Court in London.
 There is a £100 fee for making the application.

 If a Writ of Control is issued against you and you have no valid grounds to dispute it, you will have to pay High Court enforcement officer fees.
-That is in addition to the debt itself, the court fees and any interest due.
+That is in addition to the debt, court fees, and any interest due.
 The charges added by the High Court enforcement officers increase the further into the process you go.
 For that reason, if you can pay the debt, it’s beneficial to do so at your earliest opportunity.